reasonml/reason-react/docs/ternary-shortcut.md

 title: Ternary Shortcut
 ---

 ReactJS allows the pattern `showButton && <Button />`.
-While in this specific case, it's usually not too harmful, in general, try not to do this.
-In ReasonReact, you use `showButton ? <Button /> : ReasonReact.nullElement`.
+While in this specific case, it's slightly shorter, in general, try not to do this in JS.
+In ReasonReact, you need to use `showButton ? <Button /> : ReasonReact.nullElement`.